 Conclusions and future directions

+Although theoretical considerations of the physical properties of the medium in the study of predator-prey interactions are still in their early stages of development, they provide novel understanding and good fit to various aspects of the interaction.

-The model proposed here uses the mechanical properties of the medium to develop a mechanistic approach to the functional response.
+Here, we applied one of the models to generate quantitative predictions for the parameters of the functional response of aquatic metazoans.
+The model we chose used fundamental mechanical properties of the medium to develop a mechanistic approach to the functional response.
 However, it considers only a limited set of physical factors.
 The model could be improved in several ways.
-Future studies could include more physical factors such as temperature, which affects the physical properties of the medium (Larsen and Riisgård, 2009), and organisms’ metabolism (Brown et al., 2004).
+Future studies could include additional physical factors such as dimensionality, hydrodynamics and temperature, which affect the physical properties of the medium (MacKenzie and Kiørboe, 1995; Larsen and Riisgård, 2009; Uiterwaal and DeLong, 2020), and organisms’ metabolism (Brown et al., 2004).
 They could also consider factors that affect prey detection such as light and chemical cues.
-These factors diffuse differently in air and water, the perception ability of predators seems to be related to size (Martens et al., 2015).
+These factors diffuse differently in air and water, and the perception ability of predators seems to be related to size (Martens et al., 2015).
 This novel framework is promising because it provides easy ways to validate or falsify hypotheses.
 Hence, any discrepancy between predictions and real data points immediately towards an error in the model, or it means that important mechanisms are missing (as shown for handling time in our case study).
 It can also suggest novel hypotheses to be empirically or theoretically tested.